 Scientific research in this area is new, and deals with a complex process that we still don’t fully understand.
 While hard for us to come to any sturdy conclusions about how psychedelics and neurogenesis are connected, the research so far shows us that it’s likely there is a connection.
 It is possible that psychedelics could boost neurogenesis in some areas of the brain.
 As neurogenesis is believed to play a role in learning, memory, and depression, it has been associated with a number of psychological benefits.

-Whatever role neurogenesis has in the positive effects of psilocybin, the techniques used at Synthesis are proven to be statistically likely to increase wellbeing, decrease depressive symptoms, and improve your sense of connection to nature.
+Whatever role neurogenesis has in the positive effects of psychedelics, the techniques used at Synthesis have been found to be statistically likely to increase wellbeing, decrease depressive symptoms, and improve your sense of connection to nature.
 If you’d like to learn more about the many ways we use the latest research at Synthesis to craft a transformative psychedelic experience, read more here.